 One thing you should do early is to find a suitable proctor for your exams.
 There will be three (3) exams for which you will need a proctor.
 The exams will be conventional, on-paper exams, about 1 hour in length for exams 1 and 2 and 2-hours for the final (comprehensive) exam.
-The proctor should be a responsible person such as a teacher, county extension educator, learning center official, librarian, or similar person who is not related to you nor is your employer/supervisor.
-When you supply us the name and email address of the proctor, we will communicate with them regarding their qualifications and responsibilities.
-You and your proctor will determine the time of the exam and convey that information to me.
-This is a self-paced course, so you may begin even before the semester in which you are officially enrolled.
+The proctor should be a responsible person such as a teacher, county extension educator, learning center official, librarian, or similar person who is not related to you nor is your immediate employer/supervisor.
+You and your proctor will determine the time of the exam and you will request Dr. Forsyth send the proctor the exam.

 Welcome aboard,